🧩 Multimodal VLM¶

 -

-This paper introduces VisJudge-Bench, the first comprehensive benchmark for aesthetics and quality assessment of data visualizations (3,090 samples, 32 chart types), and trains the VisJudge model, which reduces MAE by 23.9% compared to GPT-5 and improves agreement with human experts by 60.5%.
+This paper proposes VisJudge-Bench, the first comprehensive benchmark for evaluating the aesthetics and quality of data visualizations (comprising 3,090 samples across 32 chart types).
+It further introduces the VisJudge model, which reduces MAE by 23.9% compared to GPT-5 and improves consistency with human experts by 60.5%.

 - Visual Prompt-Agnostic Evolution